Frequently Asked Questions

 For the online program are there required meetings?

-Your class will have a set time that it is broadcast.
-You can opt to view the course at that time or watch it at later date.
-You will have assignments, group projects, midterms and final examinations that you must complete.
+Your class will have a set time when you are expected to join the class live.
+You will also have assignments, group projects, midterms and final examinations that you must complete.

 Does the online program require any on-campus sessions?